jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 others) is critical in many industrial applications, so why are we still writing the control software behind these systems in an unsafe, easy to misuse language?
 Let's fix that!

-At first, SOEM seemed like a good choice for me as it provides a lower level interface which is what I was looking for, but I pretty quickly decided the world needed a Rust implementation instead.
+Of these two solutions I looked at in detail, SOEM seemed like a good choice for me as it provides a lower level interface which is what I was looking for.
+After working through some code and even getting a servo drive running, I pretty quickly decided the world needed a Rust implementation instead.

 SOEM, like many C libraries, is frustrating to work with.
 It has very little documentation and example code, along with a C API which is just a pile of functions in a trench coat.
 The [Rust wrapper](https://crates.io/search?q=soem) is quite thin and leaks a lot of the C-ness through,